 Potentiometer taper is the relation between the position of the potentiometer and the resistance ratio.
 In the majority of variable resistors available this is a linear relationship, meaning that the relative position is equal to a percentage of the resistance ratio.
-For instance, when the potentiometer is at the middle position, the output voltage is half of the full voltage over the potentiometer.
+For instance, when the pot is at the middle position, the output voltage is half of the full voltage.
 For some applications and especially audio volume control, non-linear, logarithmic tapers are used.

-ISL Products can offer a wide variety of potentiometer tapers, but we specialize in audio tapers.
+ISL Products can offer a wide variety tapers, but we specialize in audio tapers.
 Over the years, we have manufactured potentiometers with over a dozen different types of audio taper.
-There is no need to settle for an “off the shelf” potentiometer when ISL can supply you with exactly what you need.
-Along with the various tapers we offer, we can also help design potentiometers that are being used in an abnormal or harsh environment.
+There is no need to settle for an “off the shelf” option when ISL can supply you with exactly what you need.
+Along with the various tapers we offer, we can also help design pots that are being used in an abnormal or harsh environment.

 Types of Taper

-Sometimes reverse logarithmic pots are used (Taper C in the graph below), for example in audio controls which turn counterclockwise, but also in some other specialized applications.
+Sometimes reverse logarithmic pots are used (Taper C in the graph below), for example in audio controls that turn counterclockwise, but also in some other specialized applications.

 In some applications, a dual taper with a center detent is needed (Taper M/N in the graph below).
 The M taper has 0% to 100% output voltage from 0% to 50% rotation (linear) & 100% output voltage from 50% to 100% rotation.
 On the other hand, the N taper is the complete opposite with 100% output voltage from 0% to 50% rotation & 100% to 0% output voltage from 50% to 100% rotation (linear).
 Full output for both M & N tapers at 50% rotation (center detent).